MrPingQi/MS-HLMO_registration-v1.0/README.md

 1. MSI: https://drive.google.com/file/d/1MWttUGzkOvqT7rVaqNuvoU5fXrDuD9jh/view?usp=sharing
 2. HSI: https://drive.google.com/file/d/1HZo96qHkWgJtsdWeyQXNqwYf0FUv86nH/view?usp=sharing

-** Now this registration algorithm is an old-fashioned one, and we highly recommend checking our new method: MS-HLMO, which is now available at https://github.com/MrPingQi/MS-HLMO_registration-v2.0
+** Now this registration algorithm is an old-fashioned one, and we highly recommend checking our updated version of MS-HLMO, which is now available at https://github.com/MrPingQi/MS-HLMO_registration-v2.0

 An image registration software based on MS-HLMO: